traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

  8. Forms
     a.
 Template-based Forms  (used for simpler forms)
     b.
-Reactive forms        (used for complex forms)
+Reactive forms        (used for complex forms) Setup Reactive Forms
-    c.
-Custom Synchronous Validators
+       Build Custom Synchronous Validators
-    d.
-Custom Asynchronous Validators
+       Build Custom Asynchronous Validators

  9. Observables, Subjects, and Arrow Functions
     a.
+How to use observables to simulate a REST call
+    b.
 How to use observables to invoke a REST call
-    b.
+    c.
 How to render stuff in the HTML after the REST call comes back
-    c.
+    d.
 How to send messages from one part of the web app to another

 </pre>